OlivelloDA/Portfolio-Market-Risk-Management/README.md

 # 📌 Portfolio Market Risk Management Equity/Equity Index investing portfolio

-> Implementation of basic market risk management metrics to keep track of the risk performances of a Equity/Equity Index portfolio.
-The logic is adapted for the portfolio positions report you can download from Degiro brokerage platform in April 2025.
+> Basic market risk management metrics are implemented to track the performance of an equity/equity index portfolio.
+This logic has been adapted for the Portfolio Positions Report that can be downloaded from the DeGiro brokerage platform at April 2025.
 >
 ## 📖 About

-The project is intended to be a reference for retail investors who want to track their risk performances.
-The project is based on a portfolio data csv file exported from Degiro broker in April 2025.
-By downloading your portfolio data from Degiro and loading it in https://github.com/OlivelloDA/Portfolio-Market-Risk-Management/src/portfolioAnalytics/data/Portfolio.csv you can run the analysis for your portfolio.
+This project is intended as a reference tool for retail investors who want to track their risk performance.
+It is based on a CSV file containing portfolio data exported from the Degiro broker in April 2025.
+You can run the analysis for your portfolio by downloading your portfolio data from Degiro and loading it into the Portfolio.csv file at https://github.com/OlivelloDA/Portfolio-Market-Risk-Management/src/portfolioAnalytics/data/

 Example:
 > Basic applications that calculate risk factor exposures, VaR, ES, Stress Tests.